-Think That a Grommet's Just a Grommet?
+Think That A Grommet's Just A Grommet?

 When we're talking about cables, the definition gets a little narrower.
 In this case, we're typically referring to snap-in desk accessories that allow wires and cords to pass through desk surfaces without getting snagged on any rough edges.
-While they may seem like mere pieces of plastic or rubber at first glance, you'll find that they actually come in a world of different sizes, shapes and materials, and can carry out a few functions that you wouldn't necessarily expect them to.
-Given all the choices out there, it's important to know all of your options before choosing a desk grommet to compliment your workspace.
+While they may seem like mere pieces of plastic or rubber at first glance, you'll find that they come in a world of different sizes, shapes and materials, and can carry out a few functions that you wouldn't necessarily expect them to.
+Given all the choices out there, it's important to know all your options before choosing a desk grommet to compliment your workspace.
 Here are some points to consider:

-Diameter: How many cables are you planning to run through the grommet?
+DIAMETER: How many cables are you planning to run through the grommet?

 In this respect, choosing a grommet isn't too far removed from shopping for a pair of jeans, except choosing a desk grommet probably won't make you sad that you never followed through on your New Year's resolution to eat right and exercise more.
-But much like you'd want to find out if the waistband of a prospective pair of pants is the right size to fit around your midsection, it's important to make sure that a grommet's diameter can accommodate all of the cables you need to run through it.
+But much like you'd want to find out if the waistband of a prospective pair of pants is the right size to fit around your midsection, it's important to make sure that a grommet's diameter can accommodate all the cables you need to run through it.

 To find out exactly which size grommet you'll need, loosely bundle all the cables you'll be working with in one hand, and then break out a ruler or tape measure.
-Measure across the cable bundle's widest point; this dimension is the minimum grommet diameter that will work for your particular application.
+Measure across the cable bundle's widest point; this dimension is the minimum grommet diameter that will work for your application.
 However, cables always perform better with room to breathe, so always size up a little bit.
 Giving your cables a roomier space to pass through will prevent signal attenuation, make the cables easier to route in different directions on your desktop, and can even give you some leeway for future additions.
 The bottom line is that crowded cables are NOT happy cables, so much like you probably wouldn't want to be crammed to capacity in an elevator or a phone booth (remember those?), your cables probably don't want to be squished through a too-small grommet.

-Function: Do you need to organize and route your cables, or do you just want to protect them?
+FUNCTION: Do you need to organize and route your cables, or do you just want to protect them?

 The primary function of a desk grommet is to cover up the sharp edges on wood, metal, and glass desk cutouts, so that computer and phone wires can travel through them without being abraded or cut.
 If protection is the reason why you're looking to purchase a grommet (or several), then you can opt for pretty much any style you want, since as we just stated that's pretty much their main deal.